Canadian canoes, a centuries old tradition

 The art of canoe building was passed on from generation to generation and soon after the colonization the Europeans acknowledged the extraordinary qualities of the boats they came across.
 The birch bark canoe became the vessel of choice of the voyageurs that opened up the continent for trade.

-Our canoes are built for life but just as everything you cherish they require your attention and regular maintenance.
+Our boats are built for life but just as everything you cherish they require your attention and regular maintenance.
 Wooden canoes are very strong and stiff.
 Normal use will result in normal wear.
 We recommend to give your canoe a very carefull inspection each year and retouch any scratches in the varnish.
 Trim should be oiled 3 to 4 times a year.

-Our canoes can take a beating.
+Our boats can take a beating.
 Persistently dragging or rubbing against sharp stones, however, will damage the varnish and ultimately the epoxy-glass fabric layer.
 If such damage occurs, it’s important to fix it without delay.
 With some skill repairs are easily done yourself, but of course we also provide the necessary assistance and repair service if needed. do contact us if you need assistance.